mount4o/tcp-echo/README.md

     - **On Windows**:

         ```sh
-        cmake .. -G "MinGW Makefiles"  # or "Visual Studio" for MSVC
+        cmake .. -G "Visual Studio 16 2019" # should work with higher versions of Visual Studio, as well
         ```

 4. **Build the Project**: